 - Research study on ‘Feminist Analysis of Social and Solidarity Economy Practices: Views from India and Latin America’.
 Funded by the French Institute of Pondicherry (IFP).
 Study Period: 1st October 2016 – 31st July 2019.

 - P. Aswathy – Negotiating Capital, State and Patriarchy: A Case Study of Women Fish Workers in Kerala (Completed, Degree awarded).

-- Sancharini Mitra: Menstrual discourses of young women (Ongoing).
+- Sancharini Mitra – De-stigmatizing Menstruation: Menstrual activism of young women.

 - S.M.
 Angitha – Participatory Governance in Service Delivery: The Case of Compassionate Kozhikode (2017).